DomArruda/Projects/GoData/ReadMe.txt

-This is very much a WIP and an attempt at dataframe implementations in Go.
+This is very much a WIP and an attempt at a dataframe implementation in Go.
 Implementation is not optimized and heavily inspired by Gota.
 This mainly served as a way to learn Go in a fun way.
-I cheated a little and used a LLM a bit. :)
+Data is fictitious and generated for test purposes.
+I cheated a little and used a LLM a bit :)

 Next steps: